Data Centers in Charlotte

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The market features access to over 25 unique network providers as of September 2025.
-Carrier-neutral facilities are common, allowing customers to interconnect with the provider that best fits their performance and cost requirements.
+Carrier Density & Carrier Neutrality The Charlotte market provides access to over 25 unique network carriers, as of September 2025.
+Most premier colocation facilities operate on a carrier-neutral basis, giving customers a wide choice of providers for redundancy and cost management.

-Bare Metal: Bare metal server options are available from providers like Hivelocity, offering dedicated compute resources for performance-sensitive applications.
+Bare Metal Bare metal server options are available from multiple providers in the Charlotte market, offering dedicated compute for performance-sensitive workloads.
+Providers such as Hivelocity offer services in the region.

 Power Analysis